-In the autumn of 2020 I will start a three-month internship at Chorley Council’s Astley Hall, where I shall work with the Arts and Heritage team in their redevelopment of the Hall’s historic interpretation package.
+In September 2020, I began a twelve-month internship at Astley Hall, where I worked with the Arts and Heritage team in their redevelopment of the Hall’s historic interpretation package using Matterport technology.

 University of Manchester – Master of Arts, History, Distinction, 2019.